Paul47/XYTable-array-generator/README.md

     We will make all these changes here.

 WHEN DESIGNING BLOCKS IN A MATRIX, COMBINATIONS CAN GIVE SURPRISING RESULTS.
-IF THE RESULT IS NOT WHAT YOU EXPECTS, REVIEW EACH STEP'S SETTINGS AGAIN!
+IF THE RESULT IS NOT WHAT YOU EXPECT, REVIEW EACH STEP'S SETTINGS AGAIN!

 **STEPS**
 1.	 array name must be: _"const uint16_t  PROGMEM XYTable[][x] = {}"_ or: